nedwin/blog/_posts/2018-02-08-my-love-affair-with-large-competitive-fragmented-markets.md

+---
+layout: post
-# My love affair with large, competitive, fragmented markets
+title:  "My love affair with large, competitive, fragmented markets"

-##
+---

 It’s easy to think all the good startup problems in B2B SAAS have already been solved.